Commercial real estate in the United Arab Emirates: overview

 To compare answers across multiple jurisdictions, visit the Corporate Real Estate Country Q&A tool.

-The Abu Dhabi and surrounding real estate markets have also seen an improvement but their recovery has been slower.
-Disputes continued in 2014, focusing on litigation between contractors and developers related to construction defects, defaults and payments.
+The Abu Dhabi and surrounding real estate markets have also seen a decrease in prices.
+Disputes continued in 2015, focusing on litigation between contractors and developers related to construction defects, defaults and payments.

 The Dubai real estate market as a whole continues to attempt to comply with the Directions that were introduced in 2010 under Dubai's Jointly Owned Property Law No. 27 of 2007.
 The Directions introduce a framework to form owners' associations to manage common property within each development.
 Some developers have failed to comply with the timetable in the Directions and many owners' associations are experiencing problems trying to recover service charge arrears (see Question 43).
 There has been wide discussion regarding changes to the framework that will better protect owners and ensure greater recovery of service charges for owners' associations.
 There have been no implemented changes to date.

 The following are some of the larger transactions of the past year:

 The first commercial development on the World Islands (a series of sand islands off the coast of Dubai) opened for business.

 Construction on the tram system to operate along the seafront next to the Dubai Marina was completed in the fourth quarter of 2014.